serv/serv.github.io/_posts/2016-06-02-fixing-memory-leak-on-production-node-application.md

 12 node applications on our production environment.
 The y-axis shows the memory usage in percentage and the x-axis shows the time span of 7 days.
-This sawtooth pattern on memory usage is extremely bad.
+This narrow sawtooth pattern on memory usage is extremely bad.
-As you can see, all 12 servers are accumulating memory usage rapidly.
+As you can see, all 12 servers are accumulating usage in memory rapidly.
 As a remedy for the memory leak, we had to periodically restart our servers.
 This was less than ideal, but because we had so many other